Docs/ Access Amazon Bedrock with Hardware-Verified Credentials

 Agent delegation

-For automated agents that call Amazon Bedrock on behalf of users, you can use scoped JWTs with agent-specific sub claims and session policies that limit model access.
-This preserves the human identity chain while restricting the agent’s capabilities to only the models it needs.
+For automated agents that call Amazon Bedrock on behalf of users, use scoped JWTs with agent-specific sub claims and session policies that limit model access – the human identity chain is preserved while the agent is restricted to only the models it needs.